-Choosing to talk about mental health can make a big difference.
-Let's start a conversation here on Time to Talk Day, 6 Feb #timetotalk @seemescotland

-#timetotalk Day is on 6 Feb!
-How will you choose to talk about mental health? @seemescotland
+- A small conversation about mental health has the power to make a big difference.
+Let's start talking on Time to Talk Day, 4 Feb #TimeToTalk @seemescotland - #TimeToTalk Day is on 4 Feb!
+How will you have your conversation about mental health? @seemescotland - This #TimeToTalk Day I'm talking about mental health because [insert reason that you're getting involved]. @seemescotland

-This #timetotalk Day I'm choosing to talk about mental health because [insert reason that you're getting involved]. @seemescotland I'm a Champion with the @seemescotland movement to change the way we all think and act about mental health problems.
+I'm a Champion with the

+@seemescotland movement to change the way we all think and act about mental health problems.

 [You can mention the reason you got involved or something about your own experience].
-That's why on 6 February, I'm taking part in Time to Talk Day.
+That's why on 4 February, I'm taking part in Time to Talk Day.

-It's Time to Talk Day on Thursday 6 February 2020.
-It's a chance for all of us to be more open about mental health - to talk, to listen, to change lives.
-I'm a See Me Champion because [insert reason].
-I'll be getting involved by [add some details about your plans] join us and choose to talk about mental health.
+It's Time to Talk Day on Thursday

+4 February 2020.
+It's a chance

+for all of us to be more open about

+mental health - to talk, to listen, to

+change lives.
+I'm a @seemescotland

+Champion because [insert reason].

+I'll be getting involved by [add some

+details about your plans] - join us

+and let's talk about mental health:

+https://bit.ly/3kP53AB

-Tips for social media and blogging
+Tips for using social media and blogging

-- Use photos and videos to make your posts more engaging. - It's the human stories that make your posts interesting, so focus on the people, not the leaflets!
-Why not film some short clips of the people at your event? - Use the hashtag #timetotalk wherever you're posting posts about your activity. - Include a 'call to action' in your post if appropriate - eg 'get involved', 'join the movement', 'tell your friends' etc. - Post interesting updates throughout the day to keep the buzz going.
+- Use photos and videos to make your posts more engaging. - It's the human stories that make your posts interesting, so focus on the people!
+Why not film some short clips of the people at your activity or event? - Use the hashtag #TimeToTalk in all tweets and Instagram posts about your activity. - Include a 'call to action' in your tweet if appropriate - i.e. 'get involved', 'join the movement', 'tell your friends' etc. - Post interesting updates throughout the day to keep the buzz going.